ray-project/ray/doc/source/serve/production.md

 You can also update your Serve applications once they're in production.
 You can update the settings in your config file and redeploy it using the `serve deploy` command.

+### Lightweight Config Updates

+Lightweight config updates don't need to tear down the running deployments, meaning there's less downtime as the deployments update.

 Let's use the `FruitStand` deployment graph [from an earlier section](fruit-config-yaml) as an example.
 All the individual fruit deployments contain a `reconfigure()` method.
 [This method allows us to issue lightweight updates](managing-deployments-user-configuration) to our deployments by updating the `user_config`.
-These updates don't need to tear down the running deployments, meaning there's less downtime as the deployments update.

 First let's deploy the graph.
 Make sure to stop any previous Ray cluster using the CLI command `ray stop` for this example: